Pınar Altuğ: Career

 In 2000, she was cast in the Kurt Kapanı TV series.
-She continued her career as an actress with roles in Çocuklar Duymasın, Omuz Omuza, Davetsiz Misafir and İlk Aşkım.
-In 2003, she released her first cookbook, titled Pınar'ın Mutfağından.
-From 2004 to 2006, she presented the Türkiye'nin Yıldızları contest.
+She continued her career as an actress with roles in popular series Çocuklar Duymasın, Omuz Omuza, Davetsiz Misafir and İlk Aşkım.
+She played two roles in "Davetsiz Misafir".
 In 2010, she began taking part in the new season of comedy series Çocuklar Duymasın, for which she eventually a Golden Butterfly Award for Best Comedy Actress in 2018.

+With Emre Kınay, she performed for twice in play "Mutlu Aile Tablosu" which won Afife Jale Best Comedy Play Award.

 Personal life

 In 2000, she married Umut Elçioğlu but divorced after a few years.
-In 2008, she married actor Yağmur Atacan, who is nine years her junior.
+In 2008, she married actor Yağmur Atacan.
 Their daughter, named Su, was born in January 2009.